alvin-000/usb-copier/README.md

 ### Known Issues
 1. Drive formatting is done directly and without adding patrition table (not all devices will support reading this)
-2. Setup instructions do not work on latest Raspian distro (Bookwork), but still work on Raspian Buster.
-This means it is not compatible with Raspberry Pi 5 (Bookworm or above).
-As this is a legacy OS, it is not recommened this device be Internet connected.
+2. Secure Wipe may not format disk after successful dd wipe is complete due to dd error reporting from items like byte size mismatch or block mis-allignment.
 3. ExFat automount is not supported at this time
-4. No unmount function (FAT32 volume files are unlikely to be damaged, but the safety bit will just not be written to disk)
+4. No unmount function (FAT32 volume files are unlikely to be damaged as long as it is not being written to when removed, but the safety bit will just not be written to disk)
 5. Disk will not show if it has no mounted volumes

 ## Required Items
-- Raspberry Pi 4 or below (Pi 5 is NOT compatible with Raspian Buster)
+- Raspberry Pi 4 or below (Pi 5 is NOT compatible at this time due to changes in GPIO)
   1. Pi Zero is compatible with USB HAT or USB extension
   2. Using a Pi 4 will be fastest as it has USB 3.0 ports
 - [Adafruit Bonnet OLED for Pi](https://www.adafruit.com/product/3531)